-When you sit in a state of loneliness for too long, you eventually begin to isolate yourself and after a while being alone seems like the only thing you truly long for.
-You start to dread the idea of socializing, and if you do somehow manage to drag yourself out of bed for some human interaction, you often find yourself counting down the minutes until you can retreat back to your happy place; somewhere under the covers, watching your newest find on Netflix.
+When you sit in a state of loneliness for too long, you eventually begin to isolate yourself.
+After a while, being alone seems like the only thing you truly long for.
+You start to dread the idea of socializing, and if you somehow manage to drag yourself out of bed for some human interaction, you often find yourself counting down the minutes until you can retreat back to your happy place.
+Somewhere beneath the covers, watching your newest find on Netflix.

-Maybe it’s just me, but at first I failed to notice just how far gone I’d become.
-After all, it wasn’t like I used to attend all of my classes anyway.
-But slowly it crept up on me and before I knew it, I was calling in sick to work, cancelling on friends and couldn’t even remember the last time I laid my eyes on the pages of a textbook.
+Maybe it’s just me, but at first I failed to notice just how far gone I was.
+I mean, it wasn’t like I used to attend all of my classes anyway.
+But slowly it crept up on me.
+Before I knew it, I was calling in sick to work, cancelling on friends and couldn’t even remember the last time I laid my eyes on the pages of a textbook.
 And even when I started to recognize that something just wasn’t the way it used to be, I wasn’t alarmed.
-I mean, everyone goes through these stages.
+Doesn’t everyone goes through these stages?
 I told myself that I’d pull it together soon enough, before anyone could even notice that I’d missed a beat.

 Imagine this.
-You’re stranded in the middle of the ocean drowning and although you know how to swim, you’re unable to do so because you feel exhausted, worn out and defeated.
-You start to wonder whether you’ll be stuck like this for the rest of your life, fighting to keep your head above the water.
+You’re stranded in the middle of the ocean drowning and although you know how to swim, you’re unable to move because you feel so exhausted.
+Worn out and defeated, you start to wonder whether you’ll be stuck like this for the rest of your life.
+Fighting to keep your head above the water.
 This is what depression feels like to me.

-Depression is a hard season to walk through but it is very important to remember that you will walk through it.
-There is light at the end of this dark tunnel and you will have your chance to stand in it, basking in the glory of its warmth.
+Depression is a hard season to walk through but it is very important to remember that you will walk THROUGH it.
+There is light at the end of this dark tunnel and you will have your chance to stand in it.
 Now is not the time to give up!
 This is not where you pitch your tent and set up camp.
-Though the journey is long and hard it is not insurmountable.
-We have already been given the victory, the fight has been won and all that’s left to do is step up to the podium and claim the prize which is rightfully ours.
+Though the journey is long and hard, it’s not insurmountable.
+We have already been given the victory in Jesus’ name!
+The fight has been won!
+All that’s left to do is step up to the podium and claim the prize that is rightfully ours.
+Our freedom.

 The life jacket is our faith, and sometimes we forget that we have it until we’re fighting for our lives in the middle of the ocean.
 Our faith allow us to regain strength when we no longer have any of our own to draw from.
-Realistically, this looks like prioritizing time each day to spend with God.
-Whether you’re listening to a sermon, reading your Bible, praying, or singing some of your favourite worship songs, you need to ensure that you spend time nurturing this relationship daily.
+Realistically, this looks like prioritizing time on a consistent basis to spend with God.
+Whether you’re listening to a sermon, reading your Bible, praying, or singing some of your favourite worship songs, you need to ensure that you spend time nurturing this relationship as often as possible.

 2. Swim towards the boat